maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Control Data BASIC uses `BASE` in place of `OPTION BASE`.

 MAXBASIC allowed any number, not just 0 or 1.
 For instance `OPTION BASE 5` would make arrays start at index 5.
+The utility of this feature seems non-existent.

 <!-- TOC --><a name="inputoutput-statements"></a>
 ## Input/Output Statements